-New in SolidWorks 2012 is the ability to modify the document units directly from the Graphics window as illustrated.
+Modify the document units directly from the Graphics window as illustrated.

 PROPRIETARY DOCUMENT

 THIS DOCUMENT IS THE PROPERTY OF D&M ENGINEERING AND MAY NOT BE REPRODUCED WITHOUT D&MENGINEERING WRITTEN PERMISSION, OR USED FOR ANY OTHER UN-AUTHORIZED PURPOSES.